fbpx

 Fertilize the plant once a month during the growing season (spring and summer) with a balanced fertilizer.
 Avoid over-fertilizing with nitrogen, as this can lead to foliage growth at the expense of flowers.

 Be on the lookout for pests such as mealybugs, which can be controlled with a strong spray of water or organic insecticidal soap.
-These plants can also get spider mites and fungus gnats, depending upon whether the plant is overly dry or overly wet.
+These plants can also get spider mites and fungus gnats, depending on whether the plant is overly dry or overly wet.

 Mature shampoo ginger flower

-How and when to harvest shampoo ginger lily
+Harvesting shampoo ginger lily

-The rhizomes can be harvested at any time, but they are typically at their largest and most flavorful in late summer or early fall.
-To harvest the rhizomes, gently dig around the base of the plant using a garden fork or shovel.
 Be careful not to damage the rhizomes or the plant itself.
 Once you have exposed the rhizomes, gently lift them out of the soil and cut off any visible roots.
 The rhizomes can then be washed, sliced, minced, or ground into a powder as needed for cooking.

 Cooking with bitter ginger (shampoo ginger)